Veljko Mršić

-Veljko Mršić ([ʋěːʎko mr̂ʃitɕ]; born 13 April 1971) is a Croatian professional basketball coach and former player, who is currently the head coach of the Río Breogán of the Spanish Liga ACB.
+Veljko Mršić ([ʋěːʎko mr̂ʃitɕ]; born 13 April 1971) is a Croatian professional basketball coach and former player, who is currently the head coach of Dinamo Sassari of the Italian LBA.

 Playing career

 Mršić was a member of the FIBA European Selection team in 1995.

 National team career

 Mršić was a member of the Croatia men's national basketball team, which won bronze medals at the 1994 World Championship, 1993 EuroBasket and at the 1995 EuroBasket.
 He was also on the squad for the 1996 Summer Olympic Games, 1999 EuroBasket and for the 2001 EuroBasket.

 Coaching career

 Split (2006)

 Mršić started his head coaching career with his hometown club Split.
 On 15 June 2006, he was named head coach of the club, but following a series of poor results in the NLB League, he was sacked on 13 December 2006.

 Varese (2007–2008)

 Following the dismissal at his hometown, Mršić was appointed head coach for Pallacanestro Varese of the Italian Serie A on 13 June 2007.